In APA style, citations include at least these two elements:

 Citations in your paper are necessary to provide credit to the proper sources; failure to cite properly could result in plagiarism.

 Although it is important to cite any ideas retrieved from sources, such as paraphrased explanations, quotations, statistics, of figures.
 It is not necessary to cite common knowledge (i.e., you do not need to cite that the Earth is round).
 Credit a source in each sentence that references material from a source.
 For examples of how often to cite a source in a paragraph, see some examples on the Citing Sources Properly page.

 Here is an example of citations within a paragraph:

 True and Noble (2009) found many students are highly confused about citation.
 They also indicated some students receive erroneous information about citations or some professors are too lenient with them, causing even more confusion.
 In fact, Jones (2011) found 99 out of 100 students agreed citing work could seem like a "complex, maddening process" (p.
 64).

 In this example, note five main elements:

 - Parenthetical citations appear within the ending punctuation of a sentence.

-5. The full word and is used for citations in the narrative, and the ampersand symbol (&) is used for parenthetical citations.
+- The full word "and" is used for citations in the narrative, and the ampersand symbol (&) is used for parenthetical citations.

 Citation issues can appear when writers use too few citations, use too many citations, or use too much information from a source in place of blending the source information with their own informed analysis and commentary on the information.
 Here are some factors to consider when citing sources:

 1. Did I provide adequate commentary on the cited material?